 MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

 MCP follows a client-server architecture where the AI agent acts as the client and each tool integration runs as an MCP server.
 The protocol has three phases: initialization, tool discovery, and tool invocation.
-The transport layer is either stdio (for local processes) or HTTP with Server-Sent Events (for remote servers).
+The transport layer is either stdio (for local processes running in the same container as the agent) or HTTP with Server-Sent Events (for remote servers over the network).
+Both transports carry the same JSON-RPC 2.0 payloads, so the programming model is identical regardless of where the server runs.

 {